-Computes the entropy of keyword distributions from scientific publications over a specified time range.
-Entropy measures the diversity and uniformity of keyword usage within research groups or the entire network.
+Computes the normalized Shannon entropy of keyword distributions from scientific publications over a specified time range.
+Entropy measures the diversity and evenness of keyword usage within research groups or the entire network.

 Arguments